Some of our favourite rainscreen cladding projects from 2019

 The £5m arts, heritage and community project in Wells-next-the-Sea, Norfolk, went on to be shortlisted for the Royal Institution of Chartered Surveyors (RICS) East of England Awards in both the Commercial and Community Benefit categories.
 It was also Highly Commended in the Graham Allen Awards for making a ‘significant contribution to the built environment within the district’.

 Another Grade II Listed project, although this time ADP architects specified our Proteus SC perforated TECU Patina.
-The cladding panels feature circular perforations, whilst their homogenous pattern creates a semi-translusant aesthetic that adds depth to what would otherwise be a simple cubed structure.
+The cladding panels feature circular perforations, whilst their homogenous pattern creates a semi-translucent aesthetic that adds depth to what would otherwise be a simple cubed structure.
 Fixed over large glazed areas, the perforations provide a practical purpose, too; at the same time as reducing solar glare they blur the demarcation of internal floor levels, creating a light and airy out-of-this-world aesthetic when seen from street level.

 The challenge on this project was choosing a rainscreen cladding material that could stand up to the Renaissance-style frontage of the original Grade II domed-building.
 Proteus SC perforated TECU Patina cladding was a bold move, but one applauded by judges of the RIBA North East Award 2019.

 Perforated cladding is a theme on several projects we supplied in 2019, including Mulberry Park, a new residential development near Bath.
-Our blog explains why perforated cladding might also be a good option on your project.
-Designed by BDP architects and their client Curo housing association, the eye-catching Mulberry Park building is unusual because the image created by our Proteus TECU Gold perforations were derived from historic aerial photographs of the World War II harbours of the same name, which were manufactured at the site.
+Our blog explains why perforated cladding might also be a good option for your project.
+Designed by BDP architects and their client Curo housing association, the eye-catching Mulberry Park building is unusual because the image created by our Proteus TECU Gold perforations were derived from historic aerial photographs of the World War II harbours of the same name, which was manufactured at the site.
 Download our System Overview brochure to find out more about our perforated pattern capabilities.
 Other elements of this project feature solid Proteus TECU Gold cladding panels.

 The challenge at Mulberry Park was to create the striking perforated façade – including extra-large perforated cladding panels – whilst working around limitations in material thickness.
 Our engineering team devised an ingenious solution using a unique framing system that meant a thinner perforated skin could be used on the face of the panel without resulting in deflection or distortion.
 It also helped the striking façade remain within budget requirements.
 Read our blog to find out the reasons why our framing system can help reduce the amount of material needed for a perforated rainscreen facade: How to specify a perforated thin gauge metal facade?

-Mulberry Park Community Hub was crowned winner of the South West Community Benefit category at the Royal Institute of Chartered Surveyors (RICS) Awards 2019.
+Mulberry Park Community Hub was crowned the winner of the South West Community Benefit category at the Royal Institute of Chartered Surveyors (RICS) Awards 2019.

 Janet Nash House